 For each submission, a presenting author is needed.
-If your proposal is accepted, the presenting author will be expected to register for the conference.
-Please do note that proposals for which the presenting author has not registered on time might be removed from the programme.
+If your proposal is accepted, the presenting author will need to register for the conference in order to schedule the proposal.
+Please do note that proposals for which the presenting author has not registered by the presenter registration deadline (29th of April 2025) will be removed from the programme without prior warning.

-Active conference participants, who are not submitting themselves but who are involved in a proposal, and who have never been a member of EARLI in the past, are asked to create an EARLI account via EARLI-EAPRIL.org before their colleague submits the proposal.
+Active conference participants, who are not submitting themselves but who are involved in a proposal, and who don't hold an EARLI account, are asked to create an EARLI account via EARLI-EAPRIL.org before their colleague submits the proposal.
 Once your account has been activated (through the activation link sent via e-mail), your colleague will be able to add you as a presenter by using the e-mail address linked to your EARLI account.